The following additional rules are in effect for applications to the Mathematics of Finance MA Program (MAFN Program).

 For information about the TOEFL/IELTS requirement for international students, see Information for International Students.

-MAFN applicants for September 2023 admissions are encouraged but not required to submit GRE (general) scores or GMAT scores.
+MAFN applicants for September 2024 admissions are strongly encouraged but not required to submit GRE (general) scores or GMAT scores.
 GRE scores are preferred.